Last updated on March 31st, 2022

 Rendering doesn’t suit all houses, and it doesn’t suit all locations.
 Clearly, a home with a smooth render finish in a row of similar dwellings would look reasonably unusual – as would a house with a particular character such as a barn conversion.

 One of the essential techniques to ensuring a good quality long lasting render is to ensure the render has the ability to dry out after getting wet – which means a combination of access to sunlight and movement of air.
 So render on the part of an elevation (particularly the lower part) that is north facing (getting only very minimal early morning and late evening sun if at all), heavily shaded (by neighbours or trees) and very close to fencing or other buildings is going to struggle to survive many years without suffering from mould or algae.
 There are ways around this unhappy occurrence, but you need to pay particular attention to the application and maintenance.

-Be careful, too, when you apply the render.
-Experienced renderers will not apply render in the colder months for fear of the water in the mix freezing and effectively blowing the whole coat off as the ice expands and contracts.
-Equally, rain is best avoided as it can literally wash newly applied render off walls and certainly affect your mix.
-Most renderers can handle hot weather, but warm sunny weather can make a poorly mixed render dry out too quickly before it has had a chance to take to the wall.
+Experienced pros will not apply render in the colder months for fear of the water in the mix freezing, as this can blow the whole coat off as the ice expands and contracts.
+Equally, rain is best avoided as it can literally wash newly applied render off walls affect the mix.
+Most renders can handle hot weather, but warm sunny weather can make a poorly mixed render dry out too quickly before it has had a chance to take to the wall.

-“Before” and “After” examples of professional rendering, showing the transformation of the exterior appearance.
-All project work credited to City Damp Solutions in Hampshire.
+Here are some before and after examples of rendering, showing the transformation of the exterior appearance.
+All project work is credited to City Damp Solutions in Hampshire.

 How is render applied?

-- Every renderer has their own favourite mix – some use lime, others don’t – and most tend to vary the mix between coats slightly.
+- Every pro has their own favourite mix – some use lime, others don’t – and most tend to vary the mix between coats slightly.
 A good starting point is a 1:2:2 mix of cement, building sand and sharp sand.